Determining classes for generalized $\psi$-estimators

-This implies that the right hand side of \eqref{help_19} is greater than or equal to its right hand side minus $\vare$, and, by taking the limit $\vare\downarrow 0$, we get that the right hand side of \eqref{help_19} is greater than or equal to its right hand side, as desired.
+This implies that the right hand side of \eqref{help_19} is greater than or equal to its left hand side minus $\vare$, and, by taking the limit $\vare\downarrow 0$, we get that the right hand side of \eqref{help_19} is greater than or equal to its left hand side, as desired.

 {\sl Step 3.} Using Steps 1 and 2, we are going to prove \eqref{help_psi_2sample_formula_w} by induction with respect to $n\geq 3$.
 Let us suppose that \eqref{help_psi_2sample_formula_w} holds for $2,\ldots,n-1$, and show that it holds for $n$ as well.
 Let $\vare>0$, $x_1,\ldots,x_n\in X$ and $k_1,\ldots,k_n\in\NN$.
 By Step 2, there exist $q,p_1,p_n\in\NN$ such that $\min(qk_1-p_1,qk_n-p_n) = 0$, and the following two inequalities hold